TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 4. By default `get` call on `localhost:3000` gives a sample response
 5. Other routes include a `ping` with get and post.
 Make `get` or `post` request to `http://localhost:3000/ping`

+### Starting from scratch
+To start a project from scratch, developer will need to initialize a typescript project and import `nodets-ms-core` package
+1. Initiate a new nodejs project using command `npm init -y`
+2. Add typescript support using `npm install typescript --save-dev`
+3. Add typescript types using `npm install @types/node --save-dev`
+4. Use the following command to initiate typescript configuration

+`npx tsc --init --rootDir src --outDir build \
+--esModuleInterop --resolveJsonModule --lib es6 \
+--module commonjs --allowJs true --noImplicitAny true`

+5. Create directory `src` in the same folder as tsconfig.json
+6. Create `index.ts` in `src` directory and start adding your code

+#### Build and Test
+1. Install the dependencies.
+Run the following command in terminal on the same directory as `package.json`
+    ```shell
+    npm install
+    ```
+2. To run your custom code, use the command `npm run start`

 # nodets-ms-core package Structure and components
 The application is a simple derivative of [koa](https://koajs.com) to serve `http` requests.
 By default, the `bodyParser` and `json` parser are added to the application.